eclecticiq/OpenTAXII/docs/configuration.rst

   Services have relative path in the address field, which means OpenTAXII will prepend it with domain configured in server configuration file (``localhost:9000`` in `default configuration`_).

+  STIX Validation will NOT be performed on any files uploaded into an Inbox Service if the "accept_all_content:yes" is specified for that Inbox Service.

 * `examples/collections.yml <https://raw.githubusercontent.com/eclecticiq/OpenTAXII/master/examples/collections.yml>`_

   Lists 4 collections: